fastify/fastify/docs/Reference/Server.md

 separating the path and query string with a `;` character (code 59), e.g. `/dev;foo=bar`.
 This decision originated from [delvedor/find-my-way#76] (https://github.com/delvedor/find-my-way/issues/76).
-Thus, this option will support backwards compatiblilty for the need to split on `;`.
+Thus, this option will support backwards compatibility for the need to split on `;`.
 To disable support for splitting on `;` set `useSemicolonDelimiter` to `false`.

 ```js